 A PR campaign is a collection of organized actions intended to promote a business or brand.
 The majority of PR initiatives have clear commercial objectives, such as increasing website traffic, spreading awareness of a new product, or raising awareness of a cause.
 Activities are completed within a time limit that is pertinent to the overall objective.

-A solid communication plan is essential to every PR effort.
-Create the appropriate message for the people you want to reach.
+A solid communication plan is essential to every PR effort to create the appropriate message for the people you want to reach.
 Pick the appropriate platforms for your message.
 Identify any potential listeners (e.g., your competitors).
 Your brand may begin to establish a favorable relationship with the public by using communication as its cornerstone.

 Why should PR campaigns be part of your marketing strategy?